GT-ARC/chariot-ml-engine/README.md

 This will deploy `docker-compose.yaml` file with the services below:
 - mongo: with the credentials as given under docker-compose.yaml file
 - chariot-cloud: under `ml-db-api`.
 Note that it requires a Mongo DB to run.
 Update the credentials according to your mongo image and credentials.
 - swagger: under `swagger`.
 Note that it uses `mlcloud.json` for the documentation.
 It is also possible to deploy swagger separately: run `deploy_swaggerOnly.sh`.
+Swagger interface can be reached from http://localhost:4400/swagger/
+- The ChariotCloudAPI runs by default on localhost:5000.
+If you would like to change the host, `docker-compose.yaml` file line 6 has the port selection, and Dockerfile line 7 `ChariotCloudAPI` has the link parameter.

 ### Without Docker
 Python >= 3.5 should be installed.
 Python 2.x is not supported due to the usage of the open-source library Gaft.